apache/axis-axis2-c-core/rampart/samples/client/enc_echo/README.txt

 ------------------------------
     Listen port: 9090 [specified as in the client argument] Target port: 8080 [server port]

-This step is OPTIONAL and can be avoided by starting the server without -p8080 option.
+NOTE: This step is OPTIONAL and can be avoided by starting the server without -p8080 option.

 HOW TO RUN CLIENT?